christianparker512/christianparker512/README.md

 ### Hi there 👋

-🔭Hello.
-I'm a former educator who decided to pivot careerwise during the pandemic.
-I enrolled and finished a coding bootcamp and am looking for that first unique opportunity to start the next chapter of my professional career.
+The journey of a 1000 miles begins with the first add ., commit -m and push origin master.

+Don't be afraid to suck at something new, because the more you do it...The easier it becomes.

-🌱 I’m currently learning C#, ASP.Net and am trying to build as many websites in MVC as I can.<br>
+I'm working on RESTful APIs, SOAP, and some Spring Boot MVC and in my spare time I'm taking a look at C#, ASP.Net and am trying to build as many websites in MVC as I can.<br>

-🤔 I’m looking for help with finding a great place to work.<br>
+Angular, React and Reactive Native are in my sites. <br>

 📫 How to reach me: christianparker512@gmail.com<br>